10 Best Software Testing Books You Must Read

-If you are entering on this field or even an experienced Software Tester, you just can’t miss those books.
-They give a great cover for all levels of experience in Software Testing that just can’t be missed.
+If you are entering the Software Testing field or even an already experienced Software Tester, you can’t miss these books.
+It provides a good insight and in many levels of different perspectives and experience with Software Testing that just can’t be missed.

 How Google Tests Software, James A. Whittaker, Jason Arbon, Jeff Carollo

 Do you need to get it right, too?
 Then, learn from Google.
 Legendary testing expert James Whittaker, until recently a Google testing leader, and two top Google experts reveal how Google tests software, offering brand-new best practices you can use even if you’re not quite Google’s size.
 Yet!

 Lessons Learned in Software Testing, Cem Kaner, James Marcus Bach, Bret Pettichord

 The world′s leading software testing experts lend you their wisdom and years of experience to help you avoid the most common mistakes in testing software.
 Each lesson is an assertion about software testing, followed by an explanation and Example showing you the how, when, and why of the testing lesson.

 Agile Testing: A Practical Guide for Testers and Agile Teams, Lisa Crispin, Janet Gregory

 Two of the industry’s most experienced agile testing practitioners and consultants, Lisa Crispin and Janet Gregory, have teamed up to bring you the definitive answers to these questions and many others.